All posts

 Can I use the same company for both registered agent and virtual mailbox?

-Some providers offer both services, but they are usually separate products with separate pricing.
-Northwest, for example, provides registered agent service but not virtual mailbox service.
+Some providers offer both, but they are usually separate products with separate pricing.
+Northwest does registered agents but not virtual mailboxes.
 Doola and Firstbase bundle both into their formation packages.
-Anytime Mailbox and iPostal1 provide virtual mailbox service but not registered agent service.
-The common approach is to use the provider that is strongest in each category rather than forcing both through one.
+Anytime Mailbox and iPostal1 do virtual mailboxes but not registered agent service.
+Pick the provider that is strongest in each category rather than forcing both through one.

 Is a virtual mailbox the same as a virtual office?

-No. A virtual mailbox provides a mailing address with mail scanning and forwarding.
-A virtual office adds a business address with reception services, meeting room access, and sometimes a local phone number.
-Virtual offices cost $50-300/mo compared to $6-15/mo for a virtual mailbox.
-Founders who need a mailing address but not physical office space generally find a virtual mailbox sufficient.
+No. A virtual mailbox is a mailing address with mail scanning and forwarding ($6-15/mo).
+A virtual office adds reception services, meeting room access, and sometimes a local phone number ($50-300/mo).
+Unless you need to physically meet clients at a US address, a virtual mailbox is enough.

 Will my bank accept a virtual mailbox address?

-Virtual mailbox addresses are real street addresses at commercial mail receiving agencies (CMRAs).
-Most banks accept them for business accounts.
-The key is that the address appears as a street address, not a PO Box.
-Some banks may still flag CMRA addresses — the experience varies by institution — but the rejection rate is significantly lower than with registered agent addresses.
+Yes, usually.
+Virtual mailbox addresses are real street addresses at CMRAs.
+The key is that the address shows up as a street address, not a PO Box.
+Some banks still flag CMRA addresses, and the experience varies by institution, but the rejection rate is far lower than with registered agent addresses.
 Mercury, Relay, and Bluevine have all processed applications with virtual mailbox addresses.

 Do I need to update the IRS if I change my virtual mailbox provider?

 Yes.
-If the LLC's address changes, Form 8822-B (Change of Address or Responsible Party) needs to be filed with the IRS.
-This applies to any address change — virtual mailbox, physical office, or home address.
-The form is straightforward but takes 4-6 weeks to process.
-During the transition, mail may arrive at the old address, so keeping the old mailbox active for 2-3 months during the switch is a common approach.
+File Form 8822-B (Change of Address or Responsible Party) with the IRS.
+Applies to any address change.
+The form is simple but takes 4-6 weeks to process.
+Keep the old mailbox active for 2-3 months during the switch so nothing falls through the gap.

 What happens if I use a registered agent address on my bank application?

-The application may be flagged for additional review or rejected outright.
-Banks maintain databases of known registered agent addresses and associate them with entities that lack operational presence.
-If the application is rejected for this reason, the founder will need to reapply with a different business address — which means setting up a virtual mailbox anyway, plus the delay of a second application cycle.
+It may get flagged or rejected.
+Banks maintain databases of known RA addresses and associate them with entities that lack operational presence.
+If the application is rejected, you will need to reapply with a different business address, which means setting up a virtual mailbox anyway plus the delay of a second application cycle.
+Save yourself the headache and use a virtual mailbox address from the start.

 Key Takeaways